top (1K)

 You see, it's just an unusual animal about which you have to decide yourself - whether you like it or not.

 But if you like it, is there a chance to own a personal gyrocopter?
 Absolutely yes!
-In most countries the gyrocopters are flown with experimental/homebuilt or ultralights license if such is needed - so if you can have another ultralight or microlight aircraft, you should be able to own an autogyro.
+In most countries the gyrocopters are flown with experimental/homebuilt or ultralights license if such is needed - so if you can fly another ultralight or microlight aircraft, you should be able to own an autogyro too.

 The price of personal autogyros can be quite affordable but it depends on whether you are going to buy a ready one or build your gyrocopter yourself.